Lucky Media Comparison

 Lucky Media Expert Recommendation

-For most teams: Vercel
+For some teams: Vercel

 Vercel is the gold standard for deploying Next.js applications, and the platform best optimized for the full Next.js feature set including ISR, Edge Middleware, and Server Actions.
 Instant preview deployments, automatic edge caching, global CDN distribution, and seamless CI/CD from git push are all zero-config on Vercel in a way that requires manual work on every other platform.
 The developer experience, from dashboard design to deployment speed to error surfacing, is consistently the best in the hosting category.
 For teams building on Next.js where deployment friction and DX quality are primary concerns, it's the default choice.